carolramsey/CS373-Fall-2016-Carol-Ramsey/_posts/2016-8-29-Week1CarolRamsey.md

 **3. What will you do next week?**

 I will meet with the TAs to work through remaining questions about the tools.
 I will connect with the folks in my group.
 I will try to come up with an easy way to explain why I’m a UT CS graduate taking an undergrad CS course when I’m old enough to be everyone’s Mom.
-Even my own Mom wants to know what is up with that.
+Even my own Mom wants to know what's going on.

 **Tip-of-the-Week:**

 Chris Stephenson is the head of Education for Google.
 Her research found that computational thinking is influenced by dispositions as well as knowledge.
-Her research is morea about young folks, but my favorite grown-up developers also share these dispositions.
+Her research is more about young folks, but my favorite grown-up developers also share these dispositions.
 1. Confidence in dealing with complexity
 2. Persistence in working with difficult problems
 3. The ability to handle ambiguity